felangel/bloc/packages/hydrated_bloc/README.md

 ```

 ## Custom Storage Prefix

 The `storagePrefix` defines the unique storage namespace for your `HydratedBloc` or `HydratedCubit`.

 By default, it uses `runtimeType`, which isn't resilient to obfuscation or minification in production.
-If `runtimeType` changes, your app loses saved state.
-This is critical for web apps, where code changes frequently alter the minified runtimeType.
+If `runtimeType` changes, your saved state will be lost.
+This is especially relevant for web apps, where code changes frequently alter the minified `runtimeType`.

-Always override `storagePrefix` in production for stable, persistent storage.
+Consider overriding `storagePrefix` in production for more resilient, persistent storage.

 ```dart
 class CounterCubit extends HydratedCubit<int> {